Gofven/flowback-backend/README.md

 Measuring the outcomes and empirical questions:
   - How can we measure how good the system does?
 By the utility of the members over time perhaps, but how?
 Can we measure the degree of honesty?
   - How much does strategic voting affect the system negatively in reality?
-Can they be
   - How much does the predictor collusion problem and irrelevant predictions affect the system negatively in reality?
   - Which recommendation mechanism leads to the best outcome?
   - Which prediction scoring rule is the best one to use?
 The Brier score is one possibility, but it becomes inadequate for too frequent or rare events [4].